The Venice Commission and Current Challenges of Constitutionalism in Europe (VIRTUAL)

 Presented by the Nanovic Institute for European Studies with cosponsorship from the Kellogg Institute.

-Paolo Carozza is the director of the Kellogg Institute for International Studies and professor of law and concurrent professor of political science at the University of Notre Dame.
+Previously the director of the Kellogg Institute for International Studies (2012-2022), Paolo Carozza is professor of law and concurrent professor of political science at the University of Notre Dame.
 With expertise in comparative constitutional law, human rights, law and development, and international law, he focuses his research on Latin America, Western Europe, and international themes more broadly...